bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 ## Project Goal

 The Game of Thrones Memory Game has been created to give Game of Thrones or memory game enthusiasts the opportunity to have fun while finding the matching cards, though it is suitable for all age groups.
 As an added bonus, this game can also improve some brain functions such as attention, concentration and focus.
-In addition to developing one's visual recognition and short-term memory, it can also enhance a person's long-term memory, too.
-[Curious World](https://www.curiousworld.com/blog/importance-playing-memory-games)
+In addition to developing one's visual recognition and short-term memory, it can also enhance a person's long-term memory, too, as per [Curious World](https://www.curiousworld.com/blog/importance-playing-memory-games).

 This project is for educational purposes only and has been created for the Interactive Front-end Development module of Code Institute.